flowinho/flowinho.github.io/_posts/personal/2019-07-27-to-all-coders-that-love-their-work.md

 layout: post
 title: "To all coders that love their work (as well)"
 tags: personal
+excerpt: "Sometimes you see projects like this.
+Projects where developers put commitment and dedication into writing it, trying to provide a quality piece of software.
+Projects that, once finished, just feel wrong to be finished, because working on them brings enjoyment."
 ---

 I‘ve recently stumbled upon [Arabica](https://thedarkroast.com/arabica/), a beautiful because minimalistic theme for [Ghost](https://ghost.org) by Sean Lunsford.